digital-craftsman-de/ids/docs/prevent-polyfill-usage.md

 }
 ```

-Just make sure you've added `ext-uuid` to your `composer.json` requirements like the following:
+Just make sure to add `ext-uuid` to your `composer.json` requirements like the following:

 ```json
 {